-

 Wellington 6140.

 You must pay an application fee of $54 (GST included).
-Freephone the ACV helpline on 0800 42 28 43 for information on payment options.
+Payment instructions are in the form.

 How to re-register

-You need to re-register each year to keep the register and your details up to date.
+You need to re-register each year to keep registered and your details up to date.

 - Re-registering online costs $27.